XSockets/XSockets.NET-4.0/README.md

     Meeep..
 Rabbit got created
     Grr..
 Lion eating meat
     Meeep..
 Rabbit eating carrot

+### Handling Exceptions
+You can use the `Composable.AddErrorAction` to get information about any exceptions taht occurs inside of the plugin framework.
+If you add several `actions` they will all be called when/if an exception is thrown.

+    Composable.AddErrorAction(ex => Console.WriteLine("First ErrorAction: {0}", ex.Message));
+    Composable.AddErrorAction(ex => Console.WriteLine("Second ErrorAction: {0}", ex.Message));

 ### Understanding the concept & add custom plugins
 The concept of the plugin framework is all about exporting and importing interfaces.
 We believe that all you need at compile time is the knowledge of the interface.
 The framework should load all exported and imported types at startup (runtime).